EN

 An owner made an agreement with a contractor regarding insulation and exterior plaster work.
 When the works started the contractor found out that the insulation had to be done in more than one depth and this was not part of the contractor’s original quote.
 Moreover, the scope of work was much more extensive than what the contractor had assumed when preparing the quotation.
 Furthermore, the real area which should be covered with exterior plaster was bigger than what the owner had stated initially.
 Therefore, the contractor claimed extra payment.
 The owner did not find that this could be considered as extra work and he refused to pay the contractor.

-During the proceedings the contractor explained that he had based his quote on the drawings sent by the owner’s advisor in connection with the tender.
-Not until after signing of the contract did the contractor receive more detailed project material.
-In that connection it was not brought to the attention of the contractor that there were deviations in the drawings compared to the previous drawings.
+During the proceedings, the contractor explained that he had based his quote on the drawings sent by the owner’s advisor in connection with the tender.
+Not until after signing the contract did the contractor receive more detailed project material.
+In that connection, it was not brought to the contractor's attention that there were deviations in the drawings compared to the previous drawings.

-On the contrary, the owner claimed that there were no deviations in the project material and that therefore the contractor could not claim extra payment.
-Furthermore, the owner claimed to have a separate counterclaim despite of the expiry of the 5-year limitation period.
+On the contrary, the owner claimed that the project material did not deviate and that, therefore, the contractor could not claim extra payment.
+Furthermore, the owner claimed to have a separate counterclaim despite the expiry of the 5-year limitation period.

 The Court of Arbitration: Owner liable for project material